-A printed version of e-invoices generally is accepted and is sufficient to claim input VAT via the 13th Directive procedure.
+A printed version of e-invoices generally is accepted and is sufficient to claim input VAT via the $13^{\rm th}$ Directive procedure.

-The tax authorities must issue a decision within four months of the submission of the VAT refund claim if no additional information has been requested (see below):
+The tax authorities must issue a decision within six months of the submission of the VAT refund claim if no additional information has been requested.